EssentialAI/essentialai.github.io/docs/ML_zoomcamp/intro.md

     else:
         return GOOD
 ```
 One can see the caveat of the above approach.
 Several spam messages can easily circumvent these words and reach user's inboxes.
 Additionally, maintaining a list of all the possible "spam words" is not a feasible solution.
-Moreover, the system would incorrectly classify many genuine mails as spam just because the mails use the first in the list of "spam words".
+Moreover, the system would incorrectly classify many genuine mails as spam just because the mails use a word in the list of "spam words".
 This becomes a never-ending process.

 We can use Machine Learning to solve this problem.
 We can get the previous data of spam and non-spam mails, and we can train an ML model to learn the patterns in these emails.
 We can then use this model to predict whether a given mail is spam/non-spam.
 In this case, the model itself will come up with rules that would make a given mail spam/non-spam.

+### Features explained

+For the above explained spam detection ML model, features can be as simple as the "Length of the title", "Length of the body", "Sender email id" and so on. <span class = 'citalic'>In short, features are the important, independent attributes that the (ML) models use to determine their (model's) prediction.</span>

+To summarize, in rule-based system, we input the rules and data (without output labels) to the system and use these rules to predict the output.
+In the case of Machine Learning approach, we just provide the data (with output labels) and expect the software to come up with a model that learns the rules on it's own and provides predictions for any future data points.

+_This article describes the course plan for the Machine Learning zoomcamp and a high-level introduction to Machine Learning while talking about differences between ML and rule-based approaches._